-There is a single virtual ACS Processors in the 7800R2x2-ACS product.
-The clean switch processor considers up to two input video signals and selects an input video source for the program (ACS-PGM) and the preview (ACS-PRVW) video sources.
-The video selected as ACS-PGM and ACS-PRVW can then be routed to any physical output by using the Output Routing controls.
-The operation of the clean switch processor is dependent on the user configuration of the controls on both the ACS Control & ACS Decision Criteria sections within the VistaLINK® PRO configuration interface.
+There are two virtual ACS Processors in the 7800R4x8-ACS product.
+Each ACS processor considers up to four input video signals and selects an input video source for the program (ACS#-PGM) and the preview (ACS#-PRVW) video sources.
+The video selected as ACS1-PGM, ACS1-PRVW, ACS2-PGM and ACS2-PRVW can then be routed to any physical output by using the Output Routing controls.
+The operation of the clean switch processor is dependent on the user configuration of the controls on both the ACS Control & ACS Decision Criteria tabs within the VistaLINK[®] PRO configuration interface.

-The 7800R2x2-ACS is designed to cleanly switch between the input video signals by exactly phase-aligning the inputs with respect to the provided reference signal.
+The 7800R4x8-ACS is designed to cleanly switch between the input video signals by exactly phasealigning the inputs with respect to the provided reference signal.
 Simultaneously with the video switch, the processor employs audio cross fade processing for soft audio switching.

-Figure 5-4 illustrates the layout of the ACS controls in the VistaLINK® PRO module configuration view.
+Figure 5-4 illustrates the layout of the ACS controls in the VistaLINK[®] PRO module configuration view.